 1. Aitutaki Lagoon

 It’s secluded.
 It’s a hassle to get to.
 It’s surrounded by absolutely nothing.
 It’s the sweetest escape.
-Just one 45-minute flight from Rarotonga, and you’ve landed in a tropical paradise.
+Just one 45-minute flight from Rarotonga, and you’ve landed in a tropical dream.

 Aitutaki is a picture-perfect lagoon with more than 15 white sand motus (islets) scattered across it like confetti.
-Here, everything looks like a dream, especially Maina, one of the islets southwest of the lagoon, which is home to a beautiful sandbar known as Honeymoon Island.
+Here, everything is a vision of beauty, especially Maina, one of the islets southwest of the lagoon, which is home to a beautiful sandbar known as Honeymoon Island.
 Snorkel, dive, and kayak your way around these motus and fill your eyes with Aititutaki’s blue and turquoise horizon.